AGCoL

 The Ensembl cabbage files Verbose summary log file look like this log.
 The verbose mode takes longer to execute, but has the following extra information:

 Summarize shows a few of the header lines, and with Verbose checked, more are shown.
-This should aid and determining how to set the options.
+This should aid in determining how to set the options.
 If this is not enough, execute the following on your FASTA file:

 zgrep ">" [use your FASTA file name]